 7. Uniformity and Professionalism

 Maintain a consistent layout for your emails.
 Within one email make sure your content uses the same font size; color etc. so that it has a solid look and feel.
-These little efforts have a significant impact in the user’s mind it gives a professional appeal to the content.
+These little efforts have a significant impact on the user’s mind it gives a professional appeal to the content.

-8. Visual treat
+8. Visual Treat

 Try to place images at strategic positions in your email to keep your readers entertained.
 Some promotional emails have the entire content in one picture.
 While this might seem unique, it poses a problem to the user due to browser configurations, resolution of the screen and the type of device he or she uses (phone, tablet, laptop, etc.).

 Images that are relevant to the topic and content of the email is generally advisable to be used.
 Most of the email clients limit the use of visuals to images.
 They don’t allow the usage of videos, gifs or flash, although you may cleverly use thumbnail images or text as hyperlinks to your videos present on your website or in global platforms like YouTube, etc.